clshortfuse/materialdesignweb/docs/CREATING_CUSTOM_ELEMENTS.md

 Below is a deeper dive into each of the core methods exposed by `CustomElement`.
 The goal is to give developers a clear mental model of how the fluent API works and what side‑effects each call has.

 #### `extend()`
 `extend()` returns a **new subclass** of the class it is called on.
-It does not mutate the original constructor; instead, you receive a fresh prototype chain that inherits all static methods and instance behaviour.
+It does not mutate the original constructor; instead, you receive a fresh prototype chain that inherits all static methods and instance behavior.
 This pattern mirrors how many modern libraries (e.g., LitElement) allow you to create isolated component families.

 * **Why do we need a starting element?**
   * If you are building a brand‑new component from scratch, call `CustomElement.extend()` on the core class itself.
 This gives you a clean base with no pre‑existing properties or templates.